pbrisbin/dbmigrations/README.md

 ## Linear Migrations

 If you know that every migration needs to depend on all previous ones, consider enabling this feature.
-When enabled, `moo new` will automatically select smallest subset of existing migrations that will make the new one indirectly depend on every other already in the store.
+When enabled, `dbm new` will automatically select smallest subset of existing migrations that will make the new one indirectly depend on every other already in the store.
 This in turn makes the store linear-ish (in terms of order of execution) and helps managing the migrations by